Ecohydrology

 Watershed Modeling

 Our main focus here is to simulate the effects of land management on streamflow using the Soil and Water Assessment Tool (SWAT).
 Two recently completed projects focused on the effects of agricultural water conservation and restoration of longleaf pine.
-All of our work to date has been on the Ichawaynochaway Creek, a major tributary of the Flint River, but we plan on expanding this research in the near future to include larger, and more geographically diverse river basins throughout the southeastern U.S.
+Much of our work to date has focused on the Ichawaynochaway Creek, a major tributary of the Flint River, but we are currently expanding these concepts to include larger, and more geographically diverse river basins throughout the southeastern U.S. We are also working to quantify the economic costs of managing forests for increased water yield in collaboration with the landscape ecology lab and University of Georgia.